Nysm-Inc/Encode-Hackathon-Starknet/README.md

     - Using NFT storage to store the pixel arts
     - Using Covalent API, Graph, EtherScan to get user’s wallet activit Learn more
 There is a long document about the project on the [Phi](https://medium.com/@phi.xyz/introducing-phi-a-blockchain-native-metaverse-with-ens-and-on-chain-activities-1f5bb1a02eed).
-Start there and we'll add to this guide as questions come up.

 ### Off-Chain Solution